 Both citicholine and alpha GPC choline provide the body with choline, which is required to create the neurotransmitter acetylcholine.
 This neurotransmitter is involved with many functions including memory formation and retention.
 The Optimal Choline Complex utilizes the separate modes of action from both of these sources to provide the most significant cognitive effects.

 The toxicity studies on both citicholine and alpha GPC choline show they are relatively safe supplements for human consumption.
-Both are Generally Recognized As Safe (GRAS) by the United States Food & Drug Administration.
+Both are Generally Recognized As Safe (GRAS) by the United States Food & Drug Administration for branded versions of the particular compounds.
 Studies of alpha GPC show that the LD50 is 10,000mg/kg in rats/mice.
 A standardized label of “no observed adverse effect level” (NOAEL) was given to the dose of 1,000mg/kg, which equates to around 1640mg for a 150 lb. individual.
 It is not recommended to consume more than 2-3 capsules of the Choline Complex per day.